Grilled Boneless Pork Loin Chops, Brined and Honey Glazed

 2. Prepare the honey glaze: Combine the honey glaze ingredients in a small bowl, and stir until the honey dissolves.

 3. Prepare the grill Set your grill up for cooking at medium heat.
 For my Weber Summit, this means turning all the burners to high and preheating for 10 minutes, then turning the burners down to medium.

 4. Cook the pork chops: Remove the pork chops from the brine, and pat dry with paper towels.
 (Wet pork won’t brown well, and you need the browning for flavor).
 Place the pork chops on the grill, angled at about 45 degrees (pointing “northeast”) and cook for 3 minutes.
 (If you are cooking on a gas grill, keep the lid closed while cooking; if on charcoal, keep it open.)
 Rotate the chops 90 degrees (now pointing “northwest”), and cook for another 3 minutes.
 Flip the chops, brush with the honey glaze, and cook for another 3 minutes.
-Check the chops – you want to cook them to an internal temperature of 140*F. They’re probably done now, but if they haven’t reached 140*F, rotate them 90 degrees, and cook until they’re done, probably another 1-3 minutes.
+Check the chops – you want to cook them to an internal temperature of 140*F. They’re probably done now, but if they haven’t reached 140*F, rotate them 90 degrees, brush with the glaze, and cook until they’re done, probably another 1-3 minutes.
 Remove to a serving platter, and brush again with the honey glaze.

 *Your timings may vary depending on how hot your grill gets.
 You want to have good, brown markings on the chops before you rotate them, and you want it to be well browned on the first side before you flip it.
 Don’t worry about the second side browning; remove it from the grill when it’s done, and serve with the browned side up on the plate.